In March 2020, Washington joined over 300 US cities, eight states, five US territories, and over 120 countries in regulating single-use plastic bags.

 To improve recycling

-Starting on January 1, 2020, plastic bags will not be accepted in curbside recycling bins.
+Plastic bags are not accepted in curbside recycling bins.
 If they do end up in recycling bins, plastic bags get tangled in sorting machinery, causing the sorting process to stop.
 Not only does this slow down the process but workers have to repel into the equipment to physically untangle plastic bags.